Get help from an adoption attorney in Greenville, South Carolina, call Greenville Family Law today.

 Do you have to be rich to adopt?

 Absolutely not.
 It is a quite common misconception that adoption is only an option for the wealthiest of families.
 Thankfully this is not the case.
-Though adoption can certainly be expensive, the ultimate cost depends on a multitude of factors and can vary based on what is appropriate and financially feasible for your family.
+Though adoption can certainly be expensive, the ultimate cost of adoption depends on a multitude of factors and can vary based on what is appropriate and financially feasible for your family.
 Steps can be taken to lower the cost of the process and save money for those who cannot afford to write a blank check.

 Working closely with your adoption attorney on the front end and explaining your family’s financial constraints is an excellent way of ensuring the costs stay within manageable ranges.
 By discussing these issues from the very beginning you can be sure you and your adoption attorney are on the same page.

 An incredibly common question when it comes to adoption is what does the process cost.
-Though it’s understandable why so many people are worried about the financial impact of an adoption, the truth is estimating cost is hard to do for an adoption attorney without knowing the specific facts of your case.
+Though it’s understandable why so many people are worried about the financial impact of an adoption, the truth is estimating cost is hard to do for an adoption attorney in Greenville, SC without knowing the specific facts of your case.
 For instance, whether the adoption is domestic or international, whether you work with a private agency, the foster care system or are working with a friend of the family can all impact the total cost of an adoption.

 Some very broad estimates for domestic infant adoptions range between $10,000 and $40,000+.
 These figures include all expenses associated with adoption, such as travel, birthmother expenses and legal costs.
 International adoptions may be somewhat more given the complexity of different laws and coordinating across international boundaries.
 Adopting a child you already know, such as a niece or nephew or a friend’s child, can cost as little as $2,000.